its-c10/dialogue/README.md

 Replace "Tag" with a release tag for Dialogue.
 You can see the latest version <a href="https://github.com/nthByte-LLC/dialogue/releases">here</a>.

+#### _IMPORTANT_
+Like in the maven section, you will need to relocate the dialogue packages if you plan to use this API in multiple plugins being used on the server.
 ## Usage

 Firstly, you want to hook into the API.
 Put this line in your main class.